There is an up and coming player in the game of mental health treatments.

 Athletes, in particular, can benefit from brainspotting.
 It was while working with an Olympic ice skater that this treatment was discovered by Dr. Grand.
 It is now referred to in helping sports traumatic stress disorder.

-Brainspotting can help athletes overcome ailments that are preventing them from performing their best, whether due to a physical injury or mental distress.
+Brainspotting Therapy can help athletes overcome ailments that are preventing them from performing their best, whether due to a physical injury or mental distress.

 Does it Work?